sandeepmistry/arduino-LoRa/API.md

 ### Random

-Generate a random byte, based on the Wideband RSSI measurement run through a von Neumann Extractor.
+Generate a random byte, based on the Wideband RSSI measurement run through a von Neumann Extractor. **NB** - these are not cryptographically secure random numbers!
+Use with caution!

 ```
 byte b = LoRa.random();